What is RADIUS Server and how does it relate to AKCP?

 You can define a total of 2-2 authentication and accounting servers.

 There is a fallback logic when a primary server is unreachable, the device will try to reach the other defined servers.
 If all servers are unreachable, the unit will fall back to using the built-in local user database (Admin/User accounts).

 Using RADIUS doesn’t require a separate license on SEC5 units.

 Note: To be able to fully manage the unit when RADIUS is enabled, create an account named Admin in the RADIUS user database.
-This is necessary because in current implementation, SEC5 units cannot handle RADIUS user groups and will authenticate users as read-only.
-For handling different user privilege levels, the SEC5 unit’s built-in users and groups management has to be configured (covered in a separate manual).
+This is necessary because, in the current implementation, SEC5 units cannot handle RADIUS user groups and will authenticate users as read-only.
+For handling different user privilege levels, the SEC5 unit’s built-in users and groups management have to be configured (covered in a separate manual).